5 steps to a robust corrective action process

 Throughout your quality system, you should have many ways in which defects in end products and problems with your process are identified and flagged for attention.
 These might include:

-Depending on whether they are major problems, recurring issues and other risk factors, these identified non-conformances can then be escalated to become the subject of corrective actions.
+Depending on whether they are major problems, recurring issues or other risk factors, these identified non-conformances can then be escalated to become the subject of corrective actions.

 Why corrective action processes fail